 - Your child having an accident or near miss.

-- Situations that provoke fear like being in an airplane with severe turbulence.
+- Situations that provoke fear, such as being in an airplane with severe turbulence.

 - Witnessing something scary.

-- Hearing a story that makes you feel traumatized, such as learning a friend of a friend's child has drowned.
+- Hearing a story that makes you feel traumatized, such as learning a friend's child has drowned.

-- Even news stories can provoke a trauma reaction, such as hearing about people being separated from their children.
+- Consuming a news stories that provokes a trauma reaction, such as hearing a story about people being separated from their children.

 - Getting sued or some other financial related stressor.